• Home

 Cooking a Spaghetti Squash – the Basic Steps

 Halve your squash using a large knife.
 Be careful.
 I cut mine vertically.
-Scrape out seeds.
+Scrape out all the seeds.
 Place cut side down on large baking tray.
 Add a small amount of water for steam.
 Cook at 350 until you can “pull the noodles” down from the side.
 (See video).
 This can take 30-60 minutes based on the size of the squash.

 Once you’ve got it all cooked, there’s nothing to do but serve!
 It really is that easy. 🙂